How do I purchase tickets?

 What if I can’t use my ticket?

 All ticket sales are final and no refunds will be issued.
-In the event that you are unable to use your ticket, you may return the ticket to the box office for a tax-deductible donation, trade the ticket for another performance in the season at no charge, or give it to a friend.
+In the event that you are unable to use your ticket, you may return the ticket to the box office as a donation, trade the ticket for another performance in the season at no charge, or give it to a friend.
 We do ask that you let us know that you will be unable to use your ticket by 2 p.m. on the Friday prior to the concert if you would like to switch your ticket to another performance.